OPS-E2E-PPE/VBA-Docs/api/Project.Year.md

             End If
         Next d
     End With
-    MsgBox "There are " &amp; workingDays &amp; " working days in " _
+    MsgBox "There are " & workingDays & " working days in " _
-        &amp; r.Name &amp; "'s calendar for month " &amp; theMonth Next r
+        & r.Name & "'s calendar for month " & theMonth
+Next r
 ```